2ND GENERAL ASSEMBLY OF THE

 5. Name: The recent letter from the Universal House of Justice states: 'it is suggested you choose a name for the organization which conveys an image of its area of concern, but does not include the word "Bahá'í".'

-The board had considered many possible names, and narrowed the list down to five:
+The board had considered many possible names, and narrowed the list down

 - One World Environment Forum